English Studies Courses

 This course examines the development of literature for and about children from its roots in fairy tales, nursery rhymes, and nonsense literature.
 Animal stories, adventure tales, picture books, and domestic novels will be considered alongside visits to fantasy realms like Wonderland, Neverland, or the Land of Oz.
 A central focus will be the assumptions about children and childhood that shape these texts, all produced by adults based on what they believe children enjoy, want, or need.
 1.0 course

-2041F - Special Topics in Drama: The Cherry Orchard
+2041F - Special Topics in Drama: The Knight of the Burning Pestle

-In this course, students participating in the Department of English and Writing Studies' Drama Production - The Cherry Orchard, explore in theory and practice approaches to text in performance.
+In this course, students participating in the Department of English and Writing Studies' Drama Production - The Knight of the Burning Pestle, explore in theory and practice approaches to text in performance.
 Only students working as an actor, director, stage manager, assistant stage manager, lighting, set or costume designer may enroll.
 Please note: Auditions are held prior to the course start date so that students can register and receive a course credit for their part in the production.
 See course page for more details.
 Permission required to enroll.
 0.5 course

 2071F and 2071G - Speculative Fiction: Science Fiction